Welcome Back, Alice

 Welcome Back, Alice (おかえりアリス, Okaeri Arisu) is a Japanese manga series written and illustrated by Shūzō Oshimi.
 It was serialized in Kodansha's Bessatsu Shōnen Magazine from April 2020 to August 2023, with its chapters collected in seven tankōbon volumes.
 This manga explores complexities that lie under gender identity and sex, covering explicitly honest experiences of teenage psychosexual development and how it affects our perception of the opposite sex.
 The course of this manga also involves honest ramblings in form of journals of the author, Oshimi's, experiences himself from his younger adolescence to early-adulthood times.
-The two main characters are Kei Murota, an enigmatic boy and Yohei Kamekawa, whom Kei is close friends with since childhood and calls for strange encounters of intimacy revolving around his gender identity.
+The two main characters are Kei Murota and Yohei Kamekawa, whom Kei is close friends with since childhood and calls for strange encounters of intimacy revolving around their gender identity.

 Plot

 Welcome Back, Alice is about a group of three friends, Yohei, Kei, and Yui, who are reunited in high school after Kei moves back to their town.
 What could have been a straightforward love triangle becomes complicated and dramatic when Kei shows up looking and deliberately dressing like a woman, with female school attire as well as long grown luscious hair.
 This predicament brings conflict and disagreements between the three as Yui has always had romantic feelings towards Kei, as Yohei is with Yui.